Bayda, Libya: Religion

 The predominant religion in Bayda is Islam.
-Almost all of the city's inhabitants are Sunni Muslims.
-During Islamic holidays such as Ramadan, most abstain from food; restaurants are usually empty during the day, with the exception of some expatriates and tourists.
+Almost all of the city's inhabitants are Sunni Muslim.
+During Muslim holidays such as Ramadan, most abstain from food; restaurants are usually empty during the day, with the exception of some expatriates and tourists.
 Alcohol is banned by law in Bayda and throughout Libya in accordance with Islamic principles.
 The conservative Islamic nature of Bayda creates a strong sense of family life in the city: almost all teenagers and young adults live at home until they marry.
-Many in Bayda adhere to the traditional Maliki school of religious law.
+Many in Bayda adhere to the traditional Maliki school of Islamic jurisprudence.
 In recent years however, some people are beginning to practice schools of thought popular in Saudi Arabia such as Salafism, with an increase in the number of literalist-inclined Islamic television channels.
 It is not uncommon, therefore, to see women wearing black niqabs and men with full beards.

 There are many mosques throughout the city; the oldest and best known is the Mosque Ruwayfi bin Thabit Al-Ansari; the oldest mosques are located in and around the medina.
 There is also a small foreign Christian community in the city: the Franciscan-run Maria Immacolata Parish Church serves Bayda's Catholic community of roughly 4000, as well as a Protestant church belonging to the Church of Christ.